FierceThundr/wttg1-assistant/README.md

 # wttg1-assistant

+# Please be aware that this assistant is currently not functional and is missing critical updates to information and features

 ![Assistant Icon](/Assets/icon-192.png)

 The Welcome to the Game Assistant is a tool for learning and beating the game "Welcome to The Game 2".
 It includes interactive resources, descriptions of threats present in the game, and other information about the game.